ethereum/go-ethereum/docs/_getting-started/index.md

 If there is no error message reported to the terminal, everything is OK.
 Geth must be running in order for a user to interact with the Ethereum network.
 If this terminal is closed down then Geth must be restarted in a new terminal.
 Geth can be started and stopped easily, but it must be running for any interaction with Ethereum to take place.
 To shut down Geth, simply press `CTRL+C` in the Geth terminal.
 To start it again, run the previous command `geth --datadir ... ..`.

+{% include note.html content="Snap syncing Goerli will take some time and until the sync is finished you can't use the node to transfer funds.
+You can also try doing a [light sync](interface/les) which will be much quicker but depends on light servers being available to serve your node the data it needs." %}

 ## Step 4:  Get Testnet Ether